-• A diving chamber has two main functions: as a simpler form of submersible vessel to take divers underwater and to provide a temporary base and retrieval system [...]
+- Anaerobic infections are caused by anaerobic bacteria. - Hutchinson's triad is named after Sir Jonathan Hutchinson (1828-1913). - A diving chamber has two main functions: as a simpler form of submersible vessel to take divers underwater and to provide a temporary base and retrieval system [...]

-We exclude such articles from our evaluation and only consider the parsable articles W_p .
-The number of these articles is shown in the last column of Table 6.
+We exclude such articles from our evaluation and only consider the parsable articles $W_p$ .
+The number of these articles is shown in the last column of Table 7.